hark130/Tong_Its/README.md

         - [X] Play a sapaw into another player's meld
         - [ ] Choose the player you want to sapaw
         - [ ] Choose the meld you want to sapaw
+    - [ ] Keep a running log of the AI player's turns
 * End Of Play <br />
     - [X] Determine if the game is over
         - [X] Draw pile empty